Himariote dialect: Coexistence with Albanian

 It's unclear when Albanians and Greeks arrived in the Himara region and when contacts between the two groups began.
 Nevertheless, contacts between them hardly started later than the 13th or 14th century.

 Multi-lingualism has been historically attested in Himarë at least since the beginning of the 16th century.
 In 1500, the Himariotes were considered Albanians, but Greek was also spoken, though in a "barbaric" manner.
 "In-group" Himariote letters during the same period (1532, 1578) indicate that Himariotes consisted of both Albanians and non-Albanians.
+The Italian missionary Giuseppe Schiro, who visited the region, wrote during the same period (1722) that the settlements of Himarë (town), Dhërmi, and Palasë were ethnically Greek, while the rest ethnically Albanian.
 In 1759, Himariot leaders wrote to the Russian representatives in Greek that the population speaks Albanian, the same language spoken at neighbouring Albania and Bosnia; in many areas all learned speak Greek, while noble families spoke even Italian.
 The representatives of Himare that year consisted of both the traditional coastal settlements, as well as many more from the coast and inland.
-The Italian missionary Giuseppe Schiro, who visited the region, wrote during the same period (1722) that the settlements of Himarë (town), Dhërmi, and Palasë were ethnically Greek, while the rest ethnically Albanian.

 They all wrote in the Greek dialect of the region in their "in-group" communication, mixed with Albanian, Turkish, Italian and some Arabic words.
 They used Greek in their correspondence with the Pope and other representatives of western countries, as well as with the Russian Empire.
 When they communicated in Italian, they used a translator, but signed in Greek, with Greek conferments of their names.
 Their preference of writing in Greek was conscious and not imposed by any conditions or a secretariat.
 Eqrem Vlora wrote at the turn of the 19th century that among Himariotes there were only 3,000 who had always been Greek-speaking.
 According to him, they were of a single Greek line of descent, regardless how old it was.

 Although Albanian has been the state language as well as the sole language of administration and education during the last half of 20th century in Himara, it has not led to its dominance over Greek.